zandigohar/AI-Classics/README.md

 # AI
-Machine Learning Scripts and Rreports:
+Machine Learning Scripts and Reports:

 I have uploaded some course projects done with aritificial intelligence here.
 (Fall 2019)